-It’s everything you are, and everything you do.
+It’s everything you’re made of and everything you do.

 This is more than a job.
-There will be challenging days, it’s never 9-5, and it’s not for everyone.
-But when a customer say’s you’ve made their flight, there’s simply no feeling like it.
+There are challenging days, it’s never 9-5, and it’s not for everyone.
+But when a customer says you’ve made their flight, there’s no feeling like it.

 If you’re based at London’s Heathrow or Gatwick, you could deliver our uniquely British experience on a wide range of routes, long and short haul, across all cabins and on various aircraft.

 Our London City Crew serves a niche business market from just east of the City.
 On short haul routes, our crew provide a flying experience that encourages loyal customers to fly with us, time and time again.

 Our International Crew are based overseas, ensuring local customers have access to crew with first-hand knowledge of the language and culture.
 These roles are recruited for locally.

 Heathrow is the UK’s largest international airport.
 It is also the second busiest airport in the world and the busiest airport in Europe.
 You could join our Heathrow Mixed Fleet Cabin Crew and achieve a Cabin Crew apprenticeship (if eligible) – or, if you have the experience, join as World Class Cabin Crew, take on the role of Customer Service Manager or In-Flight Business Manager.

 Our Heathrow Mixed Fleet Cabin Crew have the resilience, dedication and passion to deliver the very best in-flight customer service on both long-haul and short-haul routes.